-4.1.1-1: Layered representation of SEAL service layer in 3GPP network exposure system
+Figure 4.1.1-1: Layered representation of SEAL service layer in 3GPP network exposure system

 4.1.2 The interaction with rest part of 3GPP system

-Figure 4.1.2-1 Service based Architecture of 3GPP system supporting SEAL services
+Figure 4.1.2-1: Service based Architecture of 3GPP system supporting SEAL services

 As the figure 4.1.2-1, SEAL services which are part of the 3GPP system are deployed either by the MNO or third party.

-SEAL server(s) invokes service APIs exposed by 3GPP core network functions directly over the 3GPP core network SBA when deployed as trusted AF in MNO's trusted domain as figure 4.x.1-1.
+SEAL server(s) invokes service APIs exposed by 3GPP core network functions directly over the 3GPP core network SBA when deployed as trusted AF in MNO's trusted domain as figure 4.1.2-1.

 NOTE 1: In the real case, SEAL server(s) may invoke service APIs exposed by 3GPP core network functions via NEF as a non-trusted AF e.g., when deployed by the third party.